mattySKR/CS2209/Assignment#4/README.md

 --- Part 1: ---

-1)

-Wrote a Prolog function last(List, LastItem) that gives the last item in the list.
+1) Wrote a Prolog function last(List, LastItem) that gives the last item in the list.
-Theb used the function on the following lists: [], [a], [a,b,c].
+   Then used the function on the following lists: [], [a], [a,b,c].
 Comments provided in the program.

-2)

-Given the Prolog function for the 8-queens program:
+2) Given the Prolog function for the 8-queens program:

    eightQueens(Board) :- permutation([1,2,3,4,5,6,7,8], Board), checkDiagonals(Board).

 2a) Completed the program with a function to perform the checkDiagonals function.